shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 ### **1. Finetuning Pipeline**
 - The **finetuning process** will be executed only once for this project.
-- **Quantization using `bitsandbytes`:** The model is quantized to 4-bit precision, optimizing it for faster and more efficient finetuning.
+- **Quantization using `unsloth`:** The model is quantized to 4-bit precision, optimizing it for faster and more efficient finetuning.
-- **Fine-tuning LoRA layers:** These are trained in 32-bit precision for better accuracy.
+- **Fine-tuning LoRA layers:** These are trained in 16-bit precision for better accuracy.
 After fine-tuning, the LoRA layers are merged back into the quantized model.
 - Once fine-tuning is complete, the **merged model** along with the tokenizer is uploaded to an **S3 bucket**.
 This provides a centralized storage location and ensures that the model and tokenizer are ready for deployment or future use.
-- **Modular Code Structure:**
-  - The **fine-tuning code** is organized under the `src/finetuning` directory.
-  - The directory contains separate files for:
-    - LoRA parameters configuration.
-    - PEFT (Parameter-Efficient Fine-Tuning) setup.
-    - Model loading and initialization logic.
-    - Data ingestion and preprocessing logic.

   - While this modular structure is prepared for scalability, **for this project**, the fine-tuning is executed in a **Colab-based Jupyter Notebook**.
 This is because the computational requirements of fine-tuning necessitate the use of external GPU resources available in Colab.
 From this experimental notebook, the fine-tuned model and tokenizer are pushed directly to S3.
   - The modular code in `src/finetuning` ensures that if fine-tuning is required again in the future, any developer can easily understand and reuse the logic by running the code independently.